Avaiga/demo-sales-insights/README.md

 ## How to run

-This demo works with a Python version superior to 3.8.
-Install the dependencies of the *requirements.txt* and run the *main.py*.
+This demo works with a Python version superior to 3.9.
+Install the dependencies of the *requirements.txt* and run the *main.py* inside `src/`.

 ## Directory Structure